Antari-yan/Introduction-Container/README.md

 > using `manifest-descriptor` breakes some of the featuers in the Container Registry, like the pulish date and image size.
 > Currenlty the Container registry metadata databaseis only mandatory in versions from the later halve of `2027`: [epics: #5521](https://gitlab.com/groups/gitlab-org/-/epics/5521)

+#### Healthchecks
+While the `HEALTHCHECK` option in the Dockerfile/Containerfile is `docker` specific it is good to add some form of capability that allows running a healthcheck in the deplyoment configuration.
+For APIs this is quite simple when tools like `curl` or `wget` are available in the container.
+For other types of applications it has to be implemented differently by adding options to e.g. trigger a function that checks if the application is stil responding or something to check if the process is working.

 #### Reduce image size
 Reducing the image size helps save space and cost on the host system.
 It can be done easily by doing small adjustments when building the container image.